majrblais/MillieuHumidePublic/Classification/readme.md

 ## Usage
 Refer to the respective subfolder READMEs for detailed instructions on running the code and reproducing results.
+Generally, for both all and specific features :
+1. Use the data generated in the upfolder `Data_ML` with the `Training` folders
+2. Use `TrainingResults` and `EnsembleLearning` to get basic results and information
+3. Use `FeatureSelection` to reduce the feature, it also contains the ensemble learning for feature selection.

 ## Future Work
 - Adding code for training on specific features in the `Specific_features` subfolder.